Resilience and Recovery Loan Fund

 No redrawing of repaid amounts

-Capital repayment holiday for 12 months
+Capital repayment holiday for 12 months on all loans

 Permitted at any time without penalty